How to update AutoPIPE with a new piping code or a new Code Compliance Calculations?

 Note: See the following WIKI page here for a list of current AutoPIPE versions available for download.
 Check the release notes for all new enhancements including new piping codes that may have been added.

-If you do not see a particular piping code needed for a project, log a service ticket requesting an enhancement.
+If you do not see a particular piping code needed for a project, please use instructions here to log a new IDEA..

 Bentley TSG does not perform any kind of code evaluations between Piping Codes or different editions of the same Piping Code.
 Therefore we cannot comment on what code or edition should be used for your piping analysis.
 Ultimately it is the responsibility of the user to select a Piping Code and Edition to be used for a model's analysis.

 Please keep in mind that CAE development team is constantly updating the program based on users requests and industries acceptance.
 It is a considerable undertaking in both time and financial investment for programming, producing all background calculation in Mathcad, & QA&R testing for each new piping code added to AutoPIPE.
-Therefore, it may be sometime after a code release before it will appear in the program as an option, but it all starts with logging service ticket for the enhancement
+Therefore, it may be sometime after a code release before it will appear in the program as an option, but it all starts with logging a new IDEA

 Question: When will an updated piping code appear in AutoPIPE?